frodefi/rails-messaging/README.md

 - General email search

-- Compose new message with: multiple receivers, multiple attachments.
+- Compose new message with: multiple receivers.
 If this is a reply, quote the replied message.

-- Message view (1 message only, no threading gmail style), options to download attachment and delete the message.
+- Message view, options to download attachment and delete the message.

-This Messaging System also exists as a Refinery CMS engine

 Installing the gem
 ==================